vmathm/Imago-English-v2/README.md

     🔹 protect views with `@login_required`

-## FlashcardForm: Flask-WTF Form Structure
+## Form Handling
-This app uses Flask-WTF for secure and structured form handling.
+This app uses **Flask-WTF** for secure and structured form handling.

-FlashcardForm is used to let students and teachers create flashcards.

-Location: app/flashcard/form.py
+* Blueprints that use Flask-WTF (forms are at given_blueprint/form.py): admin, calendar and flashcard.

 Inherits from: FlaskForm

 This enables:

 - automatic CSRF protection